-Check out my Digital Art portfolio for something completely different!
+Check out my Digital Art portfolios for something completely different!

 Helios seeks to illuminate music of an earlier age in a way that also celebrates the aesthetic sensibilities of today.
 Early music does not belong in the dustbin of history, nor does it belong on a pedestal.
 It belongs in the light of our every day to exalt us.
 We do not seek to recreate the past, but rather to create an experience which